 The domain of our study is non-financial corporations.
 Financial institutions' borrowing constraints may take different forms, and tie to the liquidation value of securities pledged as collateral.
-The ensuing fire-sale amplifications have been thoroughly analyzed (Shleifer and Vishny, 1997; Gromb and Vayanos, 2002; Coval and Stafford, 2007; Garleanu and Pedersen, 2011), and map closely to models of asset price feedback (Shleifer and Vishny, 1992; Kiyotaki and Moore, 1997; Aiyagari and Gertler, 1999; Bernanke, Gertler, and Gilchrist, 1999; Brunnermeier and Sannikov, 2014).
-Small businesses' constraints may also be different and significantly dependent on real estate value, making them highly exposed to property price fluctuations due to collateral value (Adelino, Schoar, and Severino, 2015; Schmalz, Sraer, and Thesmar, 2017).
-For residential mortgages, Greenwald (2017) documents the role of "payment-to-income" constraints, a form of constraint similar to the earnings-based constraints we study among firms.7
+The ensuing fire-sale amplifications have been thoroughly analyzed (Shleifer and Vishny, 1997; Coval and Stafford, 2007; Garleanu and Pedersen, 2011), and map closely to models of asset price feedback (Shleifer and Vishny, 1992; Kiyotaki and Moore, 1997; Bernanke, Gertler, and Gilchrist, 1999; Brunnermeier and Sannikov, 2014).
+Small businesses' constraints may also be different and significantly dependent on real estate value, making them highly exposed to property price fluctuations through collateral value (Adelino,

+Schoar, and Severino, 2015; Schmalz, Sraer, and Thesmar, 2017).
+For residential mortgages, Greenwald (2017) documents the role of "payment-to-income" constraints, a form of constraint similar to the earnings-based constraints we study among firms.

-Related Literature.
+1.1 Related Literature

 Our paper relates to several strands of research.
-First, an important macro-finance literature offers theoretical insights about firms' borrowing constraints and their economic significance (Hart and Moore, 1994, 1998; Shleifer and Vishny, 1992; Kiyotaki and Moore, 1997; Bernanke, Gertler, and Gilchrist, 1999; Holmstrom and Tirole, 1997; Buera and Moll, 2015; Di Tella, 2017; Dávila and Korinek, 2017; Diamond, Hu, and
+First, borrowing constraints of firms are central in macro-finance models (Hart and Moore, 1994, 1998; Shleifer and Vishny, 1992; Kiyotaki and Moore, 1997; Bernanke, Gertler, and Gilchrist, 1999; Holmstrom and Tirole, 1997; Lorenzoni, 2008; Di Tella, 2017; Diamond, Hu, and Rajan, 2017).
+We inform this literature by empirically documenting the prevalent form of corporate borrowing (cash flow-based lending) and key borrowing constraints (EBCs) among US non-financial firms.
+We show that different forms of corporate borrowing can have distinct implications.
+Macro-finance mechanisms may not apply uniformly across the board; theoretical analyses may need to adjust to the setting of interest.